TrivadisPF/trivadis-technology-radar/radar/2020-07-29/platys.md

 ---
+id:				platys
 title:      	"Platys"
 ring:       	adopt
 quadrant:   	languages-and-frameworks
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         [GUS]
+status:			draft
+featured:       true
 ---

 changed to adopt as we have invested a lot of work in the tooling and successfully used it to generate/provision the infrastructure of a current Proof-of-Concept project to implement an Enterprise Data Hub for a customer.